naorlivne/esp32_micropython_alarm_to_mail/README.md

 * Send an email when the alarm goes off
 * Send a telegram message when the alarm goes off
-* sends healthchecks pings to influxdb
+* sends healthchecks pings to InfluxDB (I use grafana to read said pings from InfluxDB and alert me if there's a problem with the alarm system as you always need to watch the watchers)
 * alarm should the electrical box where the board is located heats up

 ## bill of materials